 Tieal graduated from the University of Colorado at Boulder in 1996 with a degree in Sociology.
 From there, she began developing her relational skills while serving underprivileged children and people with disabilities.
 Today, her passion is evident.
 She knows firsthand the importance of excellent health care and home management of a fragile child.
 At 27, Tieal gave birth to her son who became medically fragile.
 A healthy boy now, Max continues to motivate her to advocate on behalf of families who still struggle to keep their children and families healthy under extremely stressful circumstances.
 Tieal joined the O’Hana family as the parent representative serving on the Board of Directors and was recruited by the organization to become the first paid employee in 2005.
 Her background in the disability field, her knowledge of reimbursement and state policy, and her own personal experience convinced the Board she was uniquely suited to represent the new organization and to advance the mission.
 With her leadership the dreams of the organization and espoused ideas were transformed into tangible reality for fragile children by the completion of A Rosie Place; the first specialty hospital in the state of Indiana dedicated and designed to serve medically fragile children.
 Her success at fundraising the over 5 million dollars to date, without formal training in fundraising or development, speaks to versatility and tenacity of her character.
 She continues to nurture valuable relationships that are crucial for the support of the charity now and in the future.

-Dr. Lynnette Valentijn became involved with A Rosie Place during our initial year serving children in 2011.
-While serving fragile children in our community as a pediatrician, she became our first attending physician in 2016 and then joined our team as Medical Director in 2018.
-Dr. Valentijn also serves as a pediatrician at The South Bend Clinic’s main campus.
-She completed her residency at Children’s Hospital of Michigan in Detroit where she also served as Chief Resident.
-Her Medical degree was awarded from the Medical College of Ohio, Toledo and her Bachelor of Arts degree was achieved from Northwestern University, Chicago.
-She belongs to the American Academy of Pediatrics and the Indiana State Medical Association.
-Dr. Valentijn enjoys treating children of all ages from newborn through high school.
-She has a special interest in taking care of children who are medically complex.
-Her attention to detail, coupled with her kind demeanor, is a perfect combination in not only maintaining the health of the children we serve, but also empowering the patient’s family so they too can adapt and thrive in the care of their special children.
+Dr. John Rice became involved with A Rosie Place serving children in 2011, and became part of our supporting attending medical group in 2018.
+While serving fragile children in our community as a pediatrician, he became our Medical Director in 2019.
+Dr. Rice also serves as a pediatrician at the South Bend Clinic’s main campus, where he has served children in our community for over 30 years.
+Prior to practicing at the South Bend Clinic, John attended the University of Notre Dame where he received his bachelor’s degree before moving on to the Indian University School of Medicine where he completed his medical degree and residency.
+Dr. Rice is certified in pediatrics.
+He belongs to the American Academy of Pediatrics and the Indiana State Medical Association.
+Dr. Rice has seven children of his own, which defiantly portrays his love for children.
+Dr. Rice enjoys treating children of all ages and all needs from newborn through high school.
+He has a special interest in taking care of children who are medically complex.
+His attention to detail, coupled with his kind demeanor, is a perfect combination in not only maintaining the health of the children we serve, but also empowering the patient’s family so they too can adapt and thrive in the care of their special children.

 Michaeleen Conlee, rN, BHA, Administrator